tsauvajon/libreads/README.md

 The last part looks like a hash or an ID of some sort.
 By querying the LibGen API, I was able to find that `AB13556B96D473C8DFAD7165C4704526` is the MD5 hash of the book.

+The page contains some download links.

+## 3. Download the books

-The page contains an HTTP download link, and four IPFS download links, which is exactly what I need.
+As explained above, the library.lol page contains an HTTP download link, and four IPFS download links, which is exactly what I need.

-## Downloading the books
+My priority for these links is:

-IPFS.io > Cloudflare > Infura > Pinata > HTTP
+IPFS.io > Cloudflare > Infura > Pinata > HTTP.

+In other words, I'll try downloading the book from IPFS.io, if the download fails for any reason, fall back to Cloudflare etc.

-## Convert books to Mobi
+## 4. Convert books to Mobi

 I need to dig further into it, but I generally use Calibre to convert ebooks from Epub to Mobi.
 I'm thinking of giving https://manual.calibre-ebook.com/generated/en/ebook-convert.html#mobi-output-options a try, to convert my Epub books into Mobi

-## Sending to Kindle
+## 5. Sending to Kindle

 TODO